RoiShabi/cpu-perf-docs/atomics.md

 As can be seen, even after 2 threads increased `global_counter` by 1, it's value is not 2, but only 1.

 ##### Example 2
+The next example shows a scenario of writing strings to custom monitor. `hardware_custom_print(std::string*, int)` method write to the monitor, but the writing is not thread safe, so we create single thread to call the method.
+Another 2 threads prepare data to print, and write it to a shared strings-array.
+In order to prevent 2 threads writing at the same time to the array, we use synchronization flag which every thread acquire before writing to the array.

 ```C++
 std::string generate_random_str();
 void hardware_custom_print(std::string* strings_array, int count);